Whatsapp

 This city is the center of Regional trade and the axis of the tourist movement, especially the mountaineering type.
 Considered one of the most important tourist destinations in Peru, due to the natural beauty of its landscapes, archaeological monuments (pre - Inca and Inca) and varied folklore.
 It is a privileged city for concentrating great natural, cultural and human wealth.

-Tourism is your main source of income, visitors from all the countries of the world come to Huaraz from where they start to climb the beautiful snow-capped mountains of the White Mountain Range or to know the wonders that surround the thousand-year-old temple of Chavín, and to enjoy the various tourist attractions, trekking circuits, skiing, snowboarding, mountain biking, boating, paragliding, rock, and ice climbing, etc. Come to know the wonders that this beautiful city contains, Huaraz and its hospitable people welcome you.
+Tourism is your main source of income, visitors from all the countries of the world come to Huaraz Peru from where they start to climb the beautiful snow-capped mountains of the White Mountain Range or to know the wonders that surround the thousand-year-old temple of Chavín, and to enjoy the various tourist attractions, trekking circuits, skiing, snowboarding, mountain biking, boating, paragliding, rock, and ice climbing, etc. Come to know the wonders that this beautiful city contains, Huaraz and its hospitable people welcome you.

 Where is Huaraz Peru